-- In fast corners aerodynamics (ride heights and wing settings) have more influence on the balance than in slower corners. - In mid-and slow speed corners the weight distribution and the differential settings are most important. - Tune the dampers to the chosen springs, not the springs to the dampers. - Always pay attention to reach the correct tyre temperatures.
+- In fast corners aerodynamics (ride heights and wing settings) have more influence on the balance than in slower corners. - In mid-and slow speed corners the weight distribution and the differential settings are the most important contributors to balance a car. - Tune the dampers to the chosen springs, not the springs to the dampers. - Always pay attention to reach the correct tyre temperatures.
 No car can reach its limit on too cold tyres.
 No car can be reasonably balanced with a significant difference between front and rear tyre temperatures. - Run the car always as low as possible, although without going stiffer on springs for running lower.